 - A way to communicate with your ambassadors

-- A detailed plan that outlines your ambassador marketing goals and ambassador marketing budget
+- A detailed plan that outlines your goals and ambassador program budget

 - A collection of creative and exciting marketing tasks